S3VDITO/InfectedServer/README.md

 * Lunge Zones (On maps: Resistance, Terminal, Underground)
 * Anticamp system (If used MOAB or Juggernaut)

+## Bugs
+* Knife kills sometimes break a series of killers and cannot be used later (bomb killings too)
+* If you call more than 8 helicopter, the server will shut down (not a bug, just for now I'm too lazy to check for the number of helicopters in air)

 ## TODO
 * AC130
 * Remote turret on PaveLow